samuel-zahner/earthquake-api/README.md

 # Earthquake Processor API

 # Overview
-Earthquake-processor-api pulls data from the UGS Earthquake public api, and stages it to a staging table.
+Earthquake-processor-api pulls data from the USGS Earthquake public api, and stages it to a staging table.
 It then kicks off a spring batch job to process and enrich this raw data with nearby population information from WorldPop public api.
 Databricks is then used for data analytics and visualizations.

 Examples:
 - Map of Earthquakes